-Join Brian Block for an in-depth discussion in this video Performing a ripple edit, part of Learn REAPER 5: The Basics.
+Join Brian Block for an in-depth discussion in this video Performing a ripple edit, part of Learning REAPER 5.

 - [Voiceover] Let's take a look at how to perform…a ripple edit, which is designed to keep your media items…from developing gaps while you edit.…So I've got a vocal track here and I'm gonna zoom in…a little bit so I can see it better…and then stretch my track out so I can see the wave form.…There we go.…So what I'm gonna do here is I'm gonna make…a time selection by clicking in the timeline and dragging…and then I'm gonna make a split within that timeline.…So I have three distinct media items.…So I'll hold Shift and hit the S key.…